fooqri/fooqri.github.io/source/_posts/2015-08-16-edison-wifi-config.markdown

 }
 ```

-If the network you are connecting to is hidden then you add the you set _scan_ssid=1_ in the configuration description. _scan_ssid=0_ is the default and signifies an advertised ssid,
+If the network you are connecting to has a hidden ssid then you need to add _scan_ssid=1_ to the configuration description.
+Because _scan_ssid=0_ is the default setting and is used for a broadcast ssid it can be omitted from the configuration of networks using a broadcast ssid.

 ```
 network={